 Iran said the report was “politically-motivated”.

 Once the EU decision is formally approved by foreign ministers on December 1, European companies will be banned from doing business with the listed firms and organisations while individuals will be subject to asset freezes and visa bans.
+The news helped push benchmark Brent crude above $108.

 The EU move follows a coordinated tightening of the sanctions by the United States, Britain and Canada on Monday.